rohanleach4/Accessibility-Compendium/README.md

 A good designer will always deliver a more robust and useable product than a great Creative.
 The world needs more Designers.

-## Janet and John stuff
+# Janet and John stuff

+## Semantics
+_hints and tips_

+In the case of designing for a digital medium, whether in a browser or a native app, the first step to take is to pay attention to the semantic layout.
+If you do this, you cater for all users regardless of ability.

 Make every effort to be semantically correct throughout the design.
-This is simple.
-This is almost 80% of the battle.
+This is simple and is 80% of the battle.

 Using appropriate tags like:
 ```html